A Foodie Guide to Spanish Christmas Food, including Starters, Warm Spanish Food, Desserts & Christmas Desserts

 A traditional Christmas lunch in Catalonia wouldn’t be complete without warm soup known as Sopa de galets.

-There is more than one way to prepare Sopa de galets, so you can choose if you’d like to use only vegetables or meat, or both.
+There is more than one way to prepare Sopa de galets, so you can choose if you’d like to use only vegetables, meat, or both.

-The usual way to make this soup is to make pasta and broth or to make pasta and broth and add meatballs to it.
+I make this recipe the usual way, which is to make this soup, is to make pasta and broth or to make pasta and broth and add meatballs to it.

 Make sure you eat it warm, as it is the way they eat it in Catalonia.
 It’s one of the best Spanish Christmas food from this region.